gnilk/testrunner/README.md

 Heavy GOLANG inspired unit test framework for C/C++.
 Currently works on macOS(arm/x86)/Linux/Windows (x86/x64)/embedded(ESP32/NRF52)

+# Note on version handling
+When you install you will always get the latest version of the `testinterface.h` file.
+This means if you upgrade from V1.x to V2.x there will be API breaking changes to your tests.
+However, the testrunner itself can handle both new and old test-interface useage.
+Therefore, if you don't want to upgrade - make sure you grab the old `testinterface.h` before installing the new.
+Version 1 is also installed under the name `testinterface_v1.h` and you can always revert manually.

 # Building
 You need CMake and GCC/Clang or Visual Studio (Windows).
 Tested with Visual Studio 17 and 19.
 The Windows version can be built in a 32 or 64 bit mode.
 Do note that the 32 bit don't support 64 bit DLL's and vice verse.